Chavaillaz/jira-client/README.md

 }
 ```

-Finally, specify it when getting the `IssueClient` with `JiraClient`: `client.getIssueClient(CompanyIssue.class)`.
+Finally, specify it when getting the `IssueClient`: `client.getIssueClient(CompanyIssue.class)`.
+Please be aware that
-Please be aware that both solutions cannot live together as when you have attributes in the class for your fields,
+both solutions cannot live together as when you have attributes in the class for your fields, it will then not be in
-it will then not be in the `customFields` map (containing all the unmapped fields).
+the `customFields` map (containing all the unmapped fields).

 ## Contributing